Table of Contents

 Find out more about our programs by filling out our Rapid Antigen Testing Onboarding Form.
 You will receive an email with the link to the Memorandum of Understanding (MOU) and information about our Frequently Asked Questions (FAQ) session, as well as other important documents that you can refer to as you navigate the enrollment process.
 The MOU will be completed via Docusign.Apply here:

 If you did not receive the link after completing the MOU, please email firstname.lastname@example.org.

 2. Next Steps for the Antigen Program

 Communicating with the school community around testing is important to the success of your program.
-Review our consent form and our video of how children self-swab.
+Review our video of how children self-swab.
 Find more resources such as videos to share with parents, sample communication emails and a back-to-school agreement on our partner's website Safely Opening Schools.

 More details are available at School Outbreak Response.